Course details

 Niall Hickman is the Programme Leader for Specialist Sports Journalism.
 He worked in the industry for three decades, covering a variety of sports including football, cricket, rugby, golf, boxing, athletics and even the World Pooh Stick Championships!
 He’s worked for media outlets such as the South London Press, ITV, Sky Sports, the Daily Mail and the Daily Express.
 Niall has also ghost-written two autobiographies for boxing world champions Ricky Hatton and Carl Froch.
 His career highlights were interviewing the likes of Muhammad Ali, Mike Tyson, Sugar Ray Leonard, Lennox Lewis and German footballing legend Lothar Mattheus.

 Carly Baldwin is a lecturer and sports journalism graduate herself.
-She spent 13 years working predominantly in PR and communications roles across the sector, including with football clubs, national governing bodies and at major multi-sport events.
+Since graduating, she has spent the last 15 years working predominantly in PR and communications roles across the sector, including with football clubs, national governing bodies and at major multi-sport events.
 Her career highlight was working at the London Olympics 2012.
-Carly’s a fan of many sports but she especially enjoys watching cricket and following (not always with enjoyment) Wolverhampton Wanderers during the football season!

 Who will teach you